 When it comes to the minimum down payment needed to buy a home in Oregon, misconceptions abound.
 Surveys have shown that there’s a lot of confusion over this subject, including the notion that all buyers need 20% down.

 The truth is there’s a lot of flexibility when it comes to the down payment requirements for mortgage loans.
 Your minimum required investment could be as low as 3%, depending on the type of loan you use.
-FHA requires an investment of 3.5% of the purchase price.
+FHA loans require an investment of 3.5% of the purchase price.
 And with a VA loan, it’s possible to finance the entire purchase price.

 You could even use gift money from a family member, to cover some of your upfront investment.

-The down payment is a primary consideration, when figuring out how much house you can afford to buy in Oregon.
+The down payment is a primary consideration when figuring out how much house you can afford to buy in Oregon.
 But it might not be as big of an obstacle as you think.
 To learn more about your options, read our article on buying with little money down.

 Debt Ratios Affect Your Buying Power